paloxzz/IMC-Prosperity-2/README.md

 #### Optimizing the Rolling Window

-To enhance accuracy, we evaluated various rolling window sizes using **heatmaps** to identify the optimal window size for precise price predictions.
+We evaluated various rolling window sizes using heatmaps to find the optimal window for accurate price predictions.

 #### Market Making vs. Market Taking

 - **Market Making**: Involves placing buy (bid) and sell (ask) orders at various price levels to provide liquidity without the intent of immediate execution.

 - **Market Taking**: Focuses on executing trades by matching orders with existing ones in the order book to fill positions quickly, regardless of price levels.

-#### Conclusion

-By tailoring our approach to each product, we balanced stability with dynamic trading strategies, enabling us to maximize profits while minimizing risks.
-Our market-making framework proved effective for AMETHYSTS' stable environment and adaptive enough to handle STARFRUIT's volatility.

 ### Manual Challenge